William P. Burnham: Post–World War I

 After World War I, Burnham returned to his permanent rank of colonel.
 He commanded the discharge and replacement depot at Fort McDowell, from 1919 to 1922.
 In 1922 he was assigned to command the Presidio of San Francisco, where he remained until retiring.

 Career as author

 During his military service Burnham prepared several articles for professional journals, including: Military Training of the Regular Army (1889); Three Roads to a Commission (1893); Duties of Outposts, Advance and Rear Guards (1893); Regulations of St. John’s Military School (1894); and Historical Sketch, Twentieth United States Infantry (1902).

 Retirement, death and burial

-Burnham reached the mandatory retirement age of 64 in 1924.
-In retirement he resided in San Francisco, where he died on September 27, 1930.
+Burnham reached the mandatory retirement age of 64 in January 1924.
+On the day before his retirement, he was promoted to brigadier general.
+In retirement he resided in San Francisco.
+In June 1930, the U.S. Congress enacted legislation permitting World War I general officers to retire at their highest rank, and Burnham was advanced to major general on the retired list.
+He died in San Francisco on September 27, 1930.
 He was buried at Arlington National Cemetery, section 3, site 1804.